 Costs to Attend Mississippi School of the Arts

 Students pay no tuition to attend MSA.
-However, there is a Room & Board fee of $1,000 per year to assist with the expenses of housing a student.
+However, there is a Room & Board fee of $500.00 per semester ($1,000.00 per year) to assist with the expenses of housing a student.
 Legislative appropriations support most of the costs for attendance at MSA.
 Parents will also be responsible for expenses such as incidental fees, laundry, spending money and for individual expenses.
 Fees vary according to arts disciplines.
 A fee schedule is provided in the student handbook.
 Students may apply for a hardship waiver to assist with these fees upon acceptance to attend Mississippi School of the Arts.

 Interview and Audition Application Process